Danny’s DNA Discoveries – boletes of the PNW

 Boletus rex-veris CA - the "spring king" is our spring species with a reddish-brown cap and whitish to yellowish pores in age.

-Boletus regineus CA - our "California queen" bolete has an almost black cap with a white bloom and is found with oak.
+Boletus regineus CA (=Boletus mottiae CA) - our "California queen" bolete has an almost black cap with a white bloom and is most often found with oak.
 It is squat.
 While we do have the EU King B. edulis in the west, we do not have the EU Queen Boletus aereus, so our species with a different cap cuticle was given its own name.
 It has been sequenced from OR.
-Boletus mottiae CA, with a very retculated cap, may be the same species with very similar sequences, but I have not yet verified the DNA to confirm this.
-It is rarely reported all over the PNW.
+Boletus mottiae, with a very retculated cap, is probably the same species with a very similar sequence, and I can verify that one WA collection had a somewhat reticulated cap and did sequence to be B. regineus.
+Our Queen is rarely reported all over the PNW.

 Butyriboletus - the "butter boletes", similar to Boletus (large, mild taste and reticulated stem tops), but they do stain blue and the pores are usually more yellowish.
 The stems aren't quite as distinctively bulbous, though.
 Often there is some pink/red in the cap.